croaky/blog/articles/go/static-site.md

-# Static site with Go and Cloudflare Pages
+# go / static site

 This blog is written with a small, custom Go static site generator.
 It is auto-deployed to Cloudflare Pages when Markdown articles are merged into the